f5devcentral/f5-big-iq-lab/docs/class5/module5/module5.rst

 - **Unmanaged BIG-IP devices**: Unmanaged BIG-IPs are BIG-IPs that BIG-IQ communicates with solely for licensing purposes.
 Because these BIG-IPs are not actively managed using device trust, you must provide user credentials when assigning a license to an unmanaged BIG-IP.​
 - **Unreachable devices**: For devices that BIG-IQ does not have network access to, a third-party computer or program communicates with BIG-IQ through
-  API calls to get a license from BIG-IQ and assign it to the BIG-IP device by a method of your choosing.
+  API call to get a license from BIG-IQ and assign it to the BIG-IP device by a method of your choosing.
 The third party makes a similar API call to
   BIG-IQ for revoking a license.

 In this lab, we will see the difference between the various types of license pools and how to license a **Managed BIG-IP** Virtual Edition (VE) using BIG-IQ as a License Manager.